saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 19
 Learned: event listeners, higher order functions, state, and multiple object instances with Turtle.
 Built Etch-a-Sketch and a Turtle Racing game.

+## Day 20
+Built Snake Game (Part 1) — practiced OOP, classes, and Turtle graphics to create the snake movement and screen setup.